-The following is an account of the king of wands as if spoken in first person.
-I thought it would be a neat way to gain better and personal understanding of this card's personality.
+The following is an account of the queen of wands as if spoken in the first person.
+I thought it would be a neat way to gain a better and personal understanding of this card’s personality.
+So, as you read through the queen of wands meanings, imagine as if the queen is speaking directly to you.
 Hope you like the perspective!

 “I am the Queen of Wands and this is my tale.

-My children can be a wild bunch; I am the one they turn to for temperance.
-I am their spiritual advisor.
+My children can be a wild bunch and I’m the one they turn to for temperance.
+It is me who serves as their spiritual advisor.
 I have a calming way about me that soothes even the most ruffled feathers.

 It’s a good thing, because the fire in my clan can make everyone in my household hot blooded, and tempers run high.
 I assuage bruised egos, and serve as the mediator in heated debates.